USING DESIGN TO ADDRESS STIGMA AND USABILITY

 Starkey makes some of the most technologically advanced hearing aids available.
 There’s just one problem—no one wants a hearing aid.
 More than 48 million Americans suffer from hearing loss, but the average person waits seven years from the time a hearing aid could help until actually purchasing a set.
 People associate traditional hearing aids with age, disability and weakness.
 To help Starkey grow, we needed to overcome strong emotional barriers.

 Driven by more than a decade of in-depth customer research, Karten Design introduced functional innovation across Starkey’s entire product line, including the first touch-operated hearing aid and Starkey’s first made-for-iPhone hearing aid.
 With a dynamic new design language that borrows visual cues from modern architecture, jewelry and automotive design, we’ve helped overcome the stigma surrounding hearing aids while making them easier to use.
+And we’ve been widely praised for our work.
+The K:D designed Livio AI hearing aid was awarded as one of TIME Magazine’s 100 Best Inventions of 2019.

 What We Did